andcut/snakecult-site/content/posts/froese-etoc-hard-consciousness-synthesis.md

 quality: 5
 slug: froese-etoc-hard-consciousness-synthesis
 tags:
  - Sapient Paradox
  - Consciousness
  - recursion
-- ritual
+ - Ritual
 title: 'From Ritual to Recursion: Integrating Froese''s Ritualised-Mind Hypothesis with the Eve Theory of Consciousness'
 ---